RICHMOND RIVER COUNTY COUNCIL

 - a pump station located at Browns Creek, Lismore, used to control flooding in Lismore; and

-- a temporary concrete barrage located in Tuckombil Canal, one kilometre south of Woodburn on the Pacific Highway, to restrict the flow of salt water from the Evans River until a Study of the Tuckombil Canal facility is completed.
+- a barrage located in Tuckombil Canal, one kilometre south of Woodburn on the Pacific Highway, to restrict the flow of salt water from the Evans River until a Study of the Tuckombil Canal facility is completed.

 Council’s decision making function affects the public most significantly through its flood mitigation activities.